House sitters in Cornwall? Yes there are!

 Advantages to housesitting in Cornwall

-The obvious advantage to being house sitters in Cornwall is the varied landscape and beaches.
+The obvious advantage to being house sitters in Cornwall is the variety in the landscape and the beaches.
 The variety of terrain and quality of the beaches around both North and South Cornwall never fails to impress.
 One of the things we did on this trip was take Puffin on slightly longer walks.

 The Cornish coastal walks